10 Best Herbal Tinctures For Hematuria

 Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its diuretic and astringent properties.

-Herbal tinctures made from Equisetum arvense are often prepared using alcohol to extract the active compounds, including silica and various flavonoids.
-These tinctures have been historically employed to treat hematuria, or blood in the urine, due to their ability to reduce inflammation and promote urinary tract health.
-However, it is important to note that while some anecdotal evidence supports its use, scientific research on its efficacy for hematuria remains limited.
+Herbal tinctures made from Equisetum arvense are often prepared using alcohol as a solvent to extract the active compounds, including silica and flavonoids, which may contribute to its therapeutic effects.
+These tinctures are sometimes employed in the management of hematuria, or blood in the urine, due to their potential to strengthen urinary tract tissues and reduce inflammation.
+However, while some historical use supports its application, modern clinical evidence for its efficacy in treating hematuria remains limited.

 7. Plantago lanceolata